-The REIT will make available to Unitholders such financial statements (including quarterly and annual financial statements) and other reports as are from time to time required by applicable law.
+The REIT will make available to Unitholders such financial statements (including quarterly and annual financial statements) and other reports as are from time to time required by the Declaration of Trust and by applicable law.
 Prior to each meeting of Unitholders, the Trustees will make available to Unitholders (along with notice of such meeting) information as required by applicable tax and securities laws.